 There are plenty of more reasons why you should use a VPN, and if you’re inclined to finally opt for one, you may as well choose the very best VPN services around.
 You'll find gaming with a VPN turned on is one of the top five reasons to start using one, too.
 For the gamers, stick to the VPNs here.

 Along with giving gamers access to other regions to test their multiplayer prowess abroad, a VPN for gaming can offer essential protection.
-For the streamers, it can hide their IP address and private information from prying eyes.
+For streamers, it can hide their IP address and private information from prying eyes.
 In those heated (and salty) multiplayer games, distributed denial-of-service (DDoS) attacks run rampant, and a VPN can help prevent gamers, pro or amateur, from being vulnerable to these attacks.
 So, more inclined to use a VPN for gaming now?

-The Best VPN for gaming 2022
+The best VPN for gaming 2023

 If a VPN service can actually improve internet speeds, what competitive gamer wouldn’t opt for it?
 NordVPN is known for offering ultra-fast speeds, and it definitely delivered in our tests.